-The Summative Alternate ELPAC is designed for one-on-one test administration.
-Students may respond
+The Initial Alternate ELPAC is designed for one-on-one administration.
+A student may respond

-- by independently navigating and selecting responses directly in the testing device when able, or - by indicating a response verbally or through any of the student's alternate response modes, such as gestures, eye gaze, answer choice cards, picture cards, or an AAC device, and the test examiner selecting the response for the student in the testing platform.
+- by independently navigating and selecting responses directly in the testing device when able; or - by indicating a response verbally or through any of the student's alternate response modes, such as gestures, eye gaze, answer choice cards, picture cards, or an AAC device, and the test examiner selects the response for the student in the test delivery platform.